smartfog/fogflow/doc/en/source/performanceNew.rst

 **To measure how many updates can flow from the Fogflow/Scorpio to the subscriber per second**

-Both brokers follows subscribe and publish architecture.
+Both Fogflow and Scorpio brokers follow subscribe and publish architecture.
 The context consumer(subscriber) subscribes the Fogflow broker to receive notification regarding the data.
 So, if a subscription in either broker receives any updated entity  or newly create entity, it publishes that to the context subscriber in the form of notification payload.

 *The Fogflow system and subscribers exchange  25 to 35 notifications per second as per availability of data on an average*